tystar86/python_exercises/Tasks/math.md

 ```

 #11.
->Write a Python program to calculate the difference between tje squared sum of first n natural numbers and the sum of squared first n natural numbers.(default value of number=2).
+>Write a function to calculate the difference between tje squared sum of first n natural numbers and the sum of squared first n natural numbers.(default value of number=2).

 **Test Data :**
 ```